 You can make this recipe on the stove or use a slow-cooker, which will keep it warm throughout the big game.

 - 1 C. Warm Water

 - Soak cashews in water for at least 2 hours (you can also do this overnight).

 - Combine all ingredients in a food processor or high powered blender.

-- Pour mixture into a sauce pan and heat at medium-high for about 3-5 minutes, stirring continuously.
+- Pour mixture into a slow cooker and heat on low for 3-4 hours.
+OR pour into a sauce pan and heat at medium-high for about 3-5 minutes, stirring continuously.